 If you’re a developer yourself, then you know that the work I wanted to do was not an easy task to accomplish.
 I wasn’t even sure where to begin, but I knew what features I wanted to add.
 For that reason, Elastic Windows was the hardest feature to prototype, since it required interfacing the operating system to request an alteration in the GP Windows.
-This was not an easy task.
-I also knew that I didn’t just want additional fields; I also wanted to bring more functionality to these windows, including the addition of business rules validation, SQL views, SQL tables, plugins, and more.
+This was no easy task.
+I also knew that I didn’t just want additional fields; I wanted to bring more functionality to these windows, including the addition of business rules validation, SQL views, SQL tables, plugins, and more.

 After endless months of prototyping and many error messages later, I finally had a product I believed was ready to demo.
 I went to our friends at Rose Business Solutions and showed the product to Linda Rose and her team.
 Their words and enthusiasm encouraged me to continue to enhance the product even further.
 After several more audiences and the incorporation of a lot of the feedback I received, I finally had a product that was ready to be launched.

 And that’s how it started: listening to users and hiding in my garage for months developing and prototyping.
 I’m glad TitaniumGP finally has an office, and my family is happy to finally have their garage back.

 At TitaniumGP, we consider it our mission to improve the Microsoft Dynamics GP user experience.
 We accomplish this mission with innovative and easy-to-use productivity tools which allow users to get more work done in much less time.
 TitaniumGP strives to eliminate manual and error-prone tasks, allowing our customers to spend more time on meaningful and value-added work.

 Our approach is always customer-centric, and this ensures that our ongoing development always addresses the most critical user needs.